Matt-Crow/PreciousPhotographyShop/README.md

 Might be able to use without the database by commenting out the "@Service" in RealDatabaseInterface, and uncommenting "@Service" in BadExampleDatabase

+Probably want to make the bridge tables use composite key

 HOW TO RUN:
 1. Run from your IDE, or via the command line with "gradle bootRun" chances are good, you will experience a problem...